3X3CODE/MainMenuEnhanced/Documentation.md

 ## Features and Documentation<br>
 ### Custom menu background<br>
-This feature changes the background image of the main menu to w hichever image you place in your **BepInEx/plugins/** folder.
+This feature changes the background image of the main menu to whichever image you place in your **BepInEx/plugins/** folder.
 Please note that the image should be either png, jpg or jpeg.<br>
 The settings on how to change the workings of this feature will be discussed on the third feature.<br>
 ### Interactive Menu<br>
 One of my most favorite features.
 This allows you to grab and move the Player Particles on the main screen.
 There is an issue with this feature regarding Object Pooling however I have temporarily fixed it. <br>